jessepav/lacygoill-wiki-backup/process/process.md

     $ ps axfo user,pid,tty=TTY:13,stat,args
                               ^^^
-                              would be  interpreted literally  as being  part of the column header for the tty keyword
+                              would be  interpreted literally  as being  part of the column header for the TTY keyword

 ###
 ### How to suppress the output of the header line?